-Every January, when the weather gets cold and the airfares get cheapish, my brother James and I visit a new city.
+Every January, when the weather gets cold and the airfares get cheapish, my brother James (update: and sister Christy!) and I visit a new city.
 Generally, these are places with a bit of history to them, and they’re generally ones we haven’t been to before.
 While we’re there, we try to meet some new people and do a few things off the beaten path.
 We call it our Mystery Weekend.

 In 2011, we went to Kalamazoo, where we came across Sarah Lee, the queen of Kzoo social media.
 She tweeted to her thousand-plus followers, essentially: “Some random guys are coming to town; who wants to get dinner?”
 Here’s who showed up.